 Massachusetts not only prohibits driving a car while intoxicated but also operating a boat while under the influence of drugs or alcohol.
 This article explains Massachusetts's boating under the influence (BUI) rules and the penalties you'll face for a BUI violation.

 Massachusetts law prohibits operating any vessel while under the influence of drugs or alcohol.
-The term "vessel" means a "watercraft of every description, except a seaplane on the water used or capable of being used as a means of transportation on water."

 A person can be convicted of boating under the influence for operating a vessel while:

 In other words, a BUI conviction can be based on actual impairment or an excessive BAC.